bshurikan/Beni-BandcampPlayer/README.md

 >**Note:** This app plays Bandcamp’s free 128kbps streams - support the artists you love to get full-quality downloads for your favorite music player like MusicBee, foobar2000, VLC++.

->**Legal:** Beni's Bandcamp Player is free, proprietary software, not open source.
-Compiled releases only; no source distribution.
-See the EULA for full terms.
-GitHub is used for releases and issue tracking.

 <br>

 <img width="583" alt="main-player-interface" src="https://github.com/user-attachments/assets/0773bc16-a7a2-4b6f-b025-cda08bf1ee83" />